Neuroscience Learning Outcomes

 Note: Students may elect to take one course from the Core Courses/Fundamentals requirements on a Credit/No Credit basis.

-- CHEM 120 has a prerequisite of testing into MATH 160, or completion of MATH 157 or higher with a grade of “C” or better.
-Alternatively, completion of CHEM 119 with a grade of “C” or better.
+CHEM 120 - Chemical Concepts 1 CHEM 120 has a prerequisite of placement into MATH 151, or completion of MATH 140 or higher, or CHEM 119 with a grade of C or better.

 Junior Seminar/Senior Project